The $100K Without Burnout: Switch Modes, Reclaim Energy, and Sustain Revenue for $80K–$100K Operators

 Recovery Mode (Friday afternoon + scattered): 10 hours low-drain work

-Total hours stayed the same: 44 weekly.
-But intensity distribution changed everything.
+Total hours stayed the same at 44 per week.
+But changing how that intensity was distributed changed everything.

 Map your current spend first.
 You can’t fix what you can’t see.